Baddi

-Baddi is an industrial city and Nagar parishad, near Solan City in the southwestern Solan district of Himachal Pradesh, India.
-The town lies on the border of Himachal Pradesh, Punjab and Haryana states in the Shivalik Hills, around 35 kilometres west of Solan City.
-Baddi is largest pharmaceutical hub of Asia.
+Baddi is an industrial city and Municipal Council, near Solan city and Chandigarh in the southwestern Solan district of Himachal Pradesh, India.
+It is part of the BBN (Baddi-Barotiwala-Nalagarh) industrial area.
+The town lies on the border of Himachal Pradesh, Punjab and Haryana states in the Shivalik Hills, around 65 km west of Solan city.
+Baddi has biggest truck union and largest pharmaceutical hub in whole of the Asia.